-Ali Herrmann is one of our current artists in residence at Main Street Arts.
-During the month of September, 2017, she will be working on mixed-media encaustic paintings featuring female icons and role models.
-We asked Ali a few questions about her artwork and studio practice.
+Ali Herrmann, artist in residence at Main Street Arts during the month of September, 2017, will be working on mixed-media encaustic paintings featuring female icons and role models.
+We asked Ali a few questions about her artwork and studio practice:

 Q: Tell us about your background